PavanRangani/docs/docs/prd/limited-partnership/activity.md

     - For `Stock`, System asks for `Quantity` & `Distribution Price/Share` for each investor.
 Based on this, system will calcuate Value for each investor.
     - For `Both`, the system asks for `Cash Distribution` amount, `Quantity` and `Distribution Price/Share` for each investor.
 Based on this, system will calcuate Value for each investor.
 - System will also ask the `Investment` company for `Stock` & `Both` type distribution is selected.
 It is a mandatory and dropdown of public type companies.
 Users are able to enter a new name.
 When a user enters a new name, the system will auto create a public type company.
+- System will also ask the Distribution details is Provided or Not Provided for distribution.
+It is mandatory for `Cash` & `Both` type distribution.

 #### Net